Monopoly Tycoon: Reception

 Monopoly Tycoon was a commercial success, selling nearly 2 million copies by 2006.
 Lead designer Clive Robert explained that these sales "took years" to achieve, and that the game continued to sell as of 2006, after its release in September 2001.
 In the United States, Monopoly Tycoon sold 290,000 copies and earned $6.8 million by August 2006.
 Edge ranked it as the 66th best-selling computer game released in the country between January 2000 and August 2006.

-Monopoly Tycoon received generally positive reviews from critics.
+Monopoly Tycoon received "generally favorable" reviews with an average score of 85 out of 100 according to the review aggregation website Metacritic, based on 10 reviews.
 It received a 'great' score of 8.5/10 from GameSpot and a 'great' score from IGN of 8.2/10.
 Trey Walker at GameSpot said that "Monopoly Tycoon is the kind of game you might have imagined as a kid while you played the real board game."

 The developers of the game, however, were critical of their work saying that "I don’t think we got it entirely right either."

-The Academy of Interactive Arts & Sciences nominated Monopoly Tycoon for its 2001 "Online Game Play of the Year" and "Outstanding Achievement in Game Play Engineering" awards, which ultimately went to Return to Castle Wolfenstein and Grand Theft Auto III, respectively.
+During the 5th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Monopoly Tycoon for the "Online Gameplay" and "Game Play Engineering" awards, which ultimately went to Return to Castle Wolfenstein and Grand Theft Auto III, respectively.
 Monopoly Tycoon was also a nominee for Computer Gaming World's 2001 "Best Strategy Game" award, although it lost to Kohan: Immortal Sovereigns.
 The editors presented Monopoly Tycoon with a special prize for the "Best Use of a License That Was Ignored", and wrote, "Blessed with great AI and gameplay, Monopoly Tycoon was probably the most pleasant surprise of the year."